anvilproject/anvil-portal/content/learn/account-setup/creating-a-terra-account.md

 See [Set up a Terra account](https://support.terra.bio/hc/en-us/articles/360028235911-How-to-register-for-a-Terra-account) for instructions on setting up your Terra account.

->Be sure to setup your Terra Account with the same email address that you will use for Gen3, and Dockstore and if required your Google Cloud Account.
+>Be sure to set up your Terra Account with the same email address that you will use for Gen3, and Dockstore and if required your Google Cloud Account.